Traffic buffer capability to speed up attack detection

 Buffer size calculation may be tricky as it should accommodate all traffic processed by FastNetMon for average_calculation_time seconds.

-To get number for specific installation you will need to get number of arriving flows per second that way:
+To get the number for a specific installation, you will need to get the number of arriving flows per second in the following way:

 sudo fcli show system_counters |grep netflow_all_protocols_total_flows_speed

-For sFlow based capture you need to use different value:
+For sFlow-based capture, you need to usea different value:

 sudo fcli show system_counters | grep sflow_raw_packet_headers_total_speed

-In addition to that we have runtime metric which shows how long in seconds FastNetMon can keep your traffic in memory:
+In addition to this, we have a runtime metric which shows how long, in seconds, FastNetMon can keep your traffic in memory:

 sudo fcli show system_counters | grep traffic_buffer_duration